 Beauty comes from within.
 This is scientifically proven!
 Our diet has a significant impact on our skin… It is important to eat a balanced diet with enough fruits and vegetables, because the vitamins/antioxidants contained in them are important for cell regeneration and keeping the skin young.
 It is absolutely not advisable to smoke cigarettes – smoking is a major cause of skin aging!
 And besides that, of course, there are many other reasons to quit smoking.
 Alcohol also has a detrimental effect on the skin and should therefore only be consumed in small quantities.

 In addition, it is advisable to eat less foods with a high glycemic index (sugar, wheat, meat, sausage) and few convenience foods or highly processed foods.
 These foods lead to increased sugar levels in the blood and to the storage of A.G.E.s (= Advanced Glycation Endproducts) in the skin, where they promote signs of aging.
 Incidentally, A.G.E.s also promote arteriosclerosis in other organs, e.g. in vascular walls, and contribute to the development of cardiovascular diseases.

-Coffee consumption in moderation is probably without negative consequences for the skin.
-Although the caffeine contained in coffee causes decreased skin circulation, the antioxidants contained in coffee are beneficial to the skin’s ability to regenerate.
+Moderate coffee consumption is probably without negative consequences for the skin.
+Although the caffeine contained in coffee causes decreased skin’s blood circulation, the antioxidants contained in coffee are beneficial to the skin’s ability to regenerate.
 Those who want to consume more antioxidants drink green or black tea.